Robosane/RISM-CSH/README.md

 If you have a suggestion please file it under the Issues tab.
 Feedback is very much welcome.

-If you want to try out RISM, just download `RISM-CSH.jar`. !
-The program has very limited functionality at the moment.
+If you want to try out RISM, just download `RISM-CSH.jar`.
+It isn't yet in it's final form, but it's in a good working state.

-Please note that the project is nowhere near complete at this time.